Send events from your workflow

 Updated

-You can create an event within a campaign.
-This makes it easy to trigger other campaigns or add people to segments.
-For webhook-triggered campaigns, this makes it easy to reshape and associate data from an outside source with people in your workspace, all without having to talk to a developer or write your own integration.
+You can create an event within an automation through the Send event block.
+This makes it easy to trigger other automations or add profiles to segments.
+For webhook-triggered automations, this makes it easy to reshape and associate data from an outside source with profiles in your workspace, all without having to talk to a developer or write your own integration.

 {